apache/xmlbeans/xkit/README.txt

     needed to parse XML files for use with XMLBeans.
     ./lib/jsr173_1.0_api.jar

-(3) One copy of xmlbeans-qname.jar, which contains the QName class.
-    Required only for using XMLBeans with JDK 1.4.
-    ./lib/xmlbeans-qname.jar

-(4) One copy of resolver.jar from Apache xml-commons.
+(3) One copy of resolver.jar from Apache xml-commons.
 See scomp
     documentation for when it is needed.
     ./lib/resolver.jar

-(5) One copy of xbean_xpath jar.
+(4) One copy of xbean_xpath jar.
 Contains the XPath and XQuery
     "glue" code, only needed if XPath-XQuery functionality is required.
     ./lib/xbean_xpath.jar

-(6) One copy of xmlpublic.jar, containing all the public interfaces of
+(5) One copy of xmlpublic.jar, containing all the public interfaces of
     XMLBeans.
 (Classes included here are a subset of those included in xbean.jar.)
     ./lib/xmlpublic.jar

+(6) One copy of xmlbeans-qname.jar, contains javax.xml.namespace
+    QName.class and NamespaceContext.class.
+These classes were
+    introduced in the jdk since 1.5.
+This jar is necesary on classpath only if using jdk 1.4.
+    ./lib/xmlbeans-qname.jar

 (7) License information for XML Beans and included libraries
     ./LICENSE.txt